Palestine Marathon: The 2017 event

 The 2017 Palestine Marathon took place on 31 March with the same route as the previous years.
 For the first year, the race included a 2k "family race", alongside the 10 km, half marathon and full marathon races.
 The race had approximately 5,500 to 6000 registered participants from 65 different countries, including 150 from the United Kingdom.
 The number of registered female participants reached 50% of registrations for the first time in the Palestine Marathon's history - far above the global average of 30%.
 500 runners with disabilities competed in the event; Bethlehem Governor Jibrin al-Bakri said that the event “opens the space for reinforcing spots and concentrating on different social cases including rights of people with disabilities.”
 For the first time, the POC took direct responsibility for organising the race, changing the event's name from "Right to Movement" to "Free Movement".

 36 of the 50 registered participants from Gaza were denied permits to travel to the event, along with six sports administrators.
 For the third time, 2015 winner Nader al-Masri was banned from participating.

 British comedian and noted marathon runner Eddie Izzard registered to run the 2017 Palestine Marathon.
 However, he was criticized by the Palestinian Boycott, Divestment and Sanctions movement because he had performed a gig in Tel Aviv the day prior to the event.
 The event organisers released a statement via Twitter that Izzard "cannot run" if he performed the show.
 Izzard replied in a statement that the Palestinian Authority was allowing him to run, but due to "others" not wanting him to, he would not participate.

 The 2018 event

 The Palestine Marathon in 2018 took place on 23 March with the same route as the previous years.
 The race had over 7000 participants - the largest number ever, despite participants from Gaza being denied permits to travel to the event.

 The 2019 event

-The Palestine Marathon was held on 22 March 2019.
+The Palestine Marathon was held on 22 March 2019, with more than 8,000 runners from 76 countries participated in the event.

+The 2022 event

+After two years of hiatus due to the COVID-19 pandemic, the 2022 Palestine Marathon was held on 18 March 2022, with over 10,000 runners participated in the event.
+The marathon started at the Church of the Nativity in Bethlehem.

+The 2023 event

+The 2023 Palestine Marathon was held on 10 March 2023.

+The 2026 event

+After a two year gap due to the war in Gaza, the Palestine Marathon was held once more on 8 May 2026.
+The marathon was held both in the West Bank and the Gaza Strip, with both of its started points the Church of the Nativity in Bethlehem and Wadi Gaza bridge respectively.
+The marathon was organized by the Palestine Olympic Committee along with the Egyptian Committee for Gaza Relief and other organizations.